rainbow954/streamly-spark-examples/streamly-kafka-cassandra/README.md

 ## Introduction

 This is a sample stream processing application that you can deploy in [Streamly].
-It is written in Java and consumes events from [Kafka], count each word on the event and writes aggregates to [Cassandra].
+It is written in Java and consumes events from [Kafka] after every 2 seconds, counts those events and writes aggregates to [Cassandra].

 ## Quickstart